borisbaldassari/alambic/doc/pages_md/05_Documentation/10_Tasks/20_Customise.md

 # Customising Alambic

-## Models (quality model, quality attributes, metrics)

-The quality model, quality attributes and metrics are stored in the database.
-They are usually imported from JSON files, stored in distinct folders of the install:

-Quality model is defined TODO

-`$ALAMBIC_HOME/mojo/lib/Alambic/files/models`

 ## The templating system

 Mojolicious -- and Alambic -- use embedded Perl as a [templating system](http://www.mojolicious.org/perldoc/Mojolicious/Guides/Rendering).
 It is  basically composed of pure HTML and Perl code snippets and can be easily customised to display different layouts or types of information.
 Mojolicious generates pages according to: